US dollar tenacity, pattern last seen in 1997

 - The euro remains pressured by the possibility of additional rate cuts this week, aimed at encouraging bank participation in next month’s TLTRO.

-The August ISM manufacturing index posted its sixth monthly increase rise over the last seven months, which is the most consistent seven-month period of gains since 2009 – when QE1 kicked off.
+The August ISM manufacturing index posted its sixth monthly increase rise over the last seven months, which is the most consistent 7-month period of gains since 2009—when QE1 kicked off.

 The new orders component surged to 10-year highs, also rising for the sixth straight month for the first time since 2009.